Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Discussion

+We have compared the raw energy criterion to the \cite{Giersz2008} $\alpha$ criterion, designed to account for scattering of PEs back to $\Etilde<0$ prior to escape.
+Though motivated by conservation of $\Etilde$ in the CR3BP, which does not hold for collisional dynamics, non-circular GC orbits, or evolving $\phiclus$ or $\phigal$, such energy-based escape criteria remain useful when the energy change is slow compared to the crossing timescale and $\phigal$ is not highly substructured near the GC.
+The intent of our comparison is not to identify which criterion yields more accurate streams, a judgement requiring direct $N$-body codes, but rather to gauge how much collisional dynamics for PEs during their escape may affect $\Delta t_{\rm esc}$ and stream properties.

+Summarizing our findings, the $\alpha$ criterion raises the $\Etilde$ of PEs (Figure~\ref{fig:Etilde}), reducing $\Delta t_{\rm esc}$ (Figure~\ref{fig:tesc}) and lowering by several times the surface density of PEs in the portion of the GC's halo that is significantly non-spherical ($0.6\lesssim r/r_t \lesssim 1$; Figure Set~\ref{fig:fancy_tail}).
+So collisional dynamics for PEs may significantly alter the morphology and kinematics of the GC \textit{within} the tidal boundary.
+Yet the two criteria yield very similar evaporation rates $\dot{N}$ (Figure~\ref{fig:macro_evolution}) and \textit{extratidal} properties, including the stream density and velocity dispersion profiles.
+This is expected for slow, steady evaporation ($\Delta t_{\rm esc}\ll N/\dot{N}$), as in our models representative of typical MWGCs.
+The small extratidal impact implies collisional dynamics can reasonably be neglected for PEs when simulating tails and streams from MWGCs, though perhaps not for $r<r_t$, or small $N$ and fast $\dot{N}$ (e.g., near GC dissolution).

-By at least roughly accounting for the impact of dynamical friction on the GC evaporation rate, usage of the $\alpha$ criterion may \textit{also} improve accuracy over the raw criterion in relation to the escape timescales, speeds, and trajectories.
-But this is far from clear.
-Weak two-body scattering is a competition between dynamical cooling (dynamical friction) and heating (two-body relaxation)---see, e.g., Section~7.8.4 of \cite{BinneyTremaine2008}.
-The effect of the cooling on the evaporation rate is indeed to lower $\Etilde$ of some PEs back below $0$ before they manage to escape.
-The $\alpha$ criterion achieves this by raising the threshold for escape to $\Etilde\sim0.1$ (Figure~\ref{fig:Etilde}).
-Yet this does nothing to account for how dynamical friction also lowers the speed of the bodies that still manage to escape.
-By raising the minimum $\Etilde$ of all escapers, the criterion instead does the opposite.
-Incidentally, this qualitatively helps account for continued dynamical \textit{heating} of PEs, but whether the $\alpha$ criterion does so accurately is questionable.
-At the very least, one would expect that the criterion is not accurate across all PE masses, since dynamical friction dominates for massive bodies while relaxation dominates at (typical) lower mass.
-So the $\alpha$ criterion may under/over-predict escape rates of high/low-mass bodies and over/under-predict their speeds in tidal tails, respectively.
-Meanwhile, the raw criterion, by not attempting to account for \textit{any} aspects of continued two-body scattering among PEs, may instead over-predict the escape rates and under-predict the velocities at all (but especially higher) masses.
+To the extent that better accounting for PE collisional dynamics may still have small effects, keep in mind that weak two-body scattering is a competition between cooling (dynamical friction) and heating (relaxation)---e.g., Section~7.8 of \cite{BinneyTremaine2008}.
+By scattering some PEs back to $\Etilde<0$ before they can escape, cooling should reduce the evaporation rate, which the $\alpha$ criterion achieves by raising the threshold for removal from the GC dynamics to $\Etilde\gtrsim0.1$.
+But this does not account for how cooling would also lower the speed of the PEs that \textit{do} escape; by raising the threshold $\Etilde$, the criterion does the opposite.
+This may unintentionally help account for \textit{heating} of PEs during escape, but whether the $\alpha$ criterion does so accurately is unclear.
+The accuracy should at least vary with PE mass, since cooling dominates at high mass and heating at low mass (most stars).